 About 12 miles southwest of Yampa, Colorado, the Yamcolo Reservoir is a scenic, 175-acre lake located in the Flat Tops Wilderness Area of the Routt National Forest.
 Yamcolo Reservoir can be reached on Forest Service Rd 900, a rough, unpaved road on which a high clearance vehicle is recommended.

 Access to Yamcolo Reservoir is generally open from June until the end of September and there are no fees for day use of the reservoir and its amenities.
-And although the mailing address for the campground and reservoir is Meeker, Yampa is the closer town.
+And although the mailing address for the campground and reservoir is Meeker, Yampa is the closest town.

 Yamcolo Reservoir History